gardusig/scripts/README.md

 ### Environment Configuration 🔐

-Unlock the full flavor of AI by setting your secret API key in a `.env` file at the root of the project:
+To access AI features, set your API key in a `.env` file at the project's root:

 ```env
 OPENAI_API_KEY=sk-...
 ```

-Or enjoy the thrill of a direct key export before each session:
+Alternatively, export the key directly for each session:

 ```bash
 export OPENAI_API_KEY=sk-...